DOI10.47051/RWUL2792

 Conservation: Endangered Considered to be facing a high risk of extinction in the near future..5 Andinosaura kiziriani is listed in this category because the species is known from only five populations and is restricted to a small (approximately 1,305 km2) area that has lost about 63.3% of its natural vegetation cover.6 The habitat of A. kiziriani is severely fragmented and continues to decline in extent and quality due to encroaching human activities such as agriculture, cattle grazing, and the replacement of native vegetation with eucalyptus and pine trees.2,5

-Distribution: Andinosaura kiziriani is endemic to an area of approximately 1,305 km2 in the Pacific slopes of the Andes in southwestern Ecuador (Fig. 2).
+Distribution: Andinosaura kiziriani is endemic to an area of approximately 1,305 km2 along the Pacific slopes of the Andes in southwestern Ecuador (Fig. 2).

 Distribution of Andinosaura kiziriani in Ecuador